HitPant/langchain-tutorials/03-langchain-output_parsers/README.md

 ---

-### 🏗️ PydanticOutputParser — Validated Structured Output
+### 🏗️ PydanticOutputParser: Validated Structured Output

 **The Problem:** `JsonOutputParser` gives you a dict, but doesn't validate types or enforce required fields.
 If the LLM returns `"rating": "eight"` instead of `"rating": 8`, your app crashes downstream — not at parse time.